CS3398-Luna-Sea/SeeBus/README.md

 * Miguel
   * Get example database up and running
-  * Begin saving bus data into database for use in statistics calculations later
+  * Begin saving bus data into database for use in statistics calculations later 11/07\2018
+  * Save Data either while it is being pulled using the saver class, or after the fact from the JSON files provided by Zachs Saver class.
+  * Research and implement queries perhaps using these for our final calculations.